kellertobias/servobill/README.md

 export OAUTH_CLIENT_ID="<your google oauth client id>"
 ```

+### Environment overrides with `.env.dev`

+For local development, you can create a `.env.dev` file in the project root.
+Any variables in `.env.dev` will override those in `.env` when running locally.
+This is useful for developer-specific or temporary overrides.
+The `.env.dev` file is ignored by version control and will not be included in builds or deployments.

 Open [http://localhost:3000](http://localhost:3000) with your browser for local development.

 ## Building your Invoice Template